European Super League: Project is dead, Agnelli admits | DW | 21.04.2021

 Asked whether the project could still happen after the exits, Agnelli said: "To be frank and honest no, evidently that is not the case."

-However, Agnelli seems to believe the project can continue in some form with the six remaining clubs: Real Madrid, Barcelona, Atletico Madrid, AC Milan, Inter Milan, and his club, Juventus.
+However, Agnelli seems to believe the project can continue in some form with the remaining clubs: Real Madrid, Barcelona, AC Milan, and his club, Juventus.
 "There is a blood pact binding our clubs together," Agnelli told Italian newspaper La Repubblica.

 Agnelli confirmed that he would not be stepping down from his role as Juventus chairman, despite reports to the contrary.